romilly/quick2wire-gpio-admin/README.md

 All very confusing!

-We will provide higher level APIs that map between the pin identifiers that users understand and the identifiers defined by the SOC, and use gpio-admin behind the scenes to export/unexport GPIO pins as required.
+We provide [higher level APIs](https://github.com/quick2wire/quick2wire-python-api/) that map between the pin identifiers that users understand and the identifiers defined by the SOC, and use gpio-admin behind the scenes to export/unexport GPIO pins as required.